rmsk2/6502profiler/README.md

 ```

 It is assumed that the test driver starts its execution at the load address which has to be contained in the first two bytes of the
 binary (as usual lo byte first).
-The emulator stops when it encounters a `brk` instruction.
+The emulator stops when it encounters a `BRK` instruction.
 Finally the corresponding test script is
 implemented and also stored (as `test1.lua` ) in the test directory.

 ```